jaredkhan/jaredkhan.github.io/_posts/2020-08-22-get-rid-of-daylight-savings.markdown

 ## Further Considerations

 Of course, a lot has changed since 1970 and the public debate has continued on whether we should keep fiddling our clocks.
-Parliament has many times debated changes to the system, notably including the [Daylight Saving Bill 2010](https://services.parliament.uk/bills/2010-11/daylightsaving.html).
+Parliament has many times debated changes to the system, notably including the failed [Daylight Saving Bill 2010](https://services.parliament.uk/bills/2010-11/daylightsaving.html).
 These have repeatedly failed or ran out of parliamentary time.
 Further considerations on the issue have included:

 ### Energy